matt2ology/csc177-data-analytics-and-mining/final_exam_response.md

 Which of the following is an example of predicting regression?
 ```

--[ ] Predicting wind velocities -[x] Predicting sales amounts of new product based on advertising expenditure. -[ ] Time series prediction of stock market indices -[ ] Predicting tumor cells as benign or malignant
+- [ ] Predicting wind velocities
+- [x] Predicting sales amounts of new product based on advertising expenditure.
+- [ ] Time series prediction of stock market indices
+- [ ] Predicting tumor cells as benign or malignant

 ## 14